jenkinsci/google-oauth-plugin/docs/source_build_installation.md

     ```bash
     git checkout <branch name>
     ```
-1. Build the plugin into a .hpi plugin file:
+1. Build the plugin into a .hpi plugin file.
+When running a build for the first time, run the clean and package maven goals:
+    ```bash
+    mvn clean package
+    ```
+   Followed by:
     ```bash
     mvn hpi:hpi
     ```